-On August 2, 2021, VA announced that claims for three respiratory conditions – chronic asthma, rhinitis, and sinusitis – were to start being processed on a presumptive basis.
+On August 2, 2021, about a year prior to the enactment of the PACT Act, VA announced that claims for three respiratory conditions – chronic asthma, rhinitis, and sinusitis – were to start being processed on a presumptive basis.
 The particulate matter presumption extends to veterans diagnosed with chronic asthma, rhinitis, or sinusitis within 10 years of a qualifying period of service in Southwest Asia and certain other areas.

 A portion of this particulate matter pollution was produced by U.S. military burn pits, as evident in the toxic chemicals found at Joint Base Balad and other military bases in the Southwest Asia theater of operations.

-This announcement served as the first recommendation from a newly formed VA internal process dedicated to supporting rulemaking based on scientific evidence.
-According to VA, this is only the first of particulate matter presumptions to come.
+This presumption served as the first recommendation from a newly formed VA internal process dedicated to supporting rulemaking based on scientific evidence.

 VA Disability Compensation for Burn Pit Exposure